Godwinn22/settime-web-development102/README.md

-# This is a repository for the settime web developers cohort 8.
+# This is a repository for the settime web developer cohort 8.
+## Welcome, and join us.